 - Movie theaters

-The following establishments may operate at 25% occupancy:
+As per the Yellow tier, the following establishments may now operate at 50% occupancy:

 - Bowling alleys